Drexel7/OnlineLibrary/README.md

 This project is a web application designed to manage the activities of a school supplies store, focusing on order management by customer.
 The project involves the analysis, design, and implementation of a database and its associated application.

-## Project Title
-Management of a School Supplies Store

 ## Requirements and Organization

 #### Customer Management